 We engaged the Third-Party Diligence Providers to undertake certain limited loan review procedures with respect to various aspects of a very limited number of mortgage loans we acquired that met the Preliminary Eligibility Criteria, but not for the remaining mortgage loans we acquired that met the Preliminary Eligibility Criteria and were not otherwise specifically related to the Initial Cohort Pool or the Reference Pool.
 The Preliminary Eligibility Criteria reduce the monthly count of mortgage loans that becomes available to the Third-Party Diligence Providers by adding credit risk transfer restrictions, such as the requirement for the original LTV ratio to be greater than 60% and to not exceed 97% (for details of such credit risk transfer restrictions, see the definition of "Preliminary Eligibility Criteria" in the "Glossary of Significant Terms"), on mortgage loans in our ongoing monthly quality control sample.
+Restrictions relating to credit risk transfer eligibility added to the Preliminary Eligibility Criteria, or other elements of the Preliminary Eligibility Criteria may change from time to time; the Preliminary Eligibility Criteria in a given month can be different from the Preliminary Eligibility Criteria in other months.
 It should be noted that the Preliminary Eligibility Criteria do not impact our ongoing monthly quality control sample or the count of mortgage loans for review in our ongoing monthly quality control process; the Preliminary Eligibility Criteria only impact the availability of mortgage loans that are sampled for review by the Third-Party Diligence Providers.
 The reduced sample, as well as excluding mortgage loans selected for targeted and Servicing Remedy Management reviews, becomes the related Monthly Available Sample.
 On a monthly basis, the Third-Party Diligence Providers independently select mortgage loans from the related Monthly Available Sample for review and the Third-Party Diligence Providers' selection becomes the related Monthly Diligence Sample.
 The Third-Party Diligence Providers' limited monthly review of the mortgage loans in the related Monthly Diligence Sample was conducted on a small subset of mortgage loans that meet the Preliminarily Eligibility Criteria to provide a very limited view into the quality of our ongoing and current credit risk transfer eligible mortgage loan acquisitions as measured by the rate of mortgage loans in the Monthly Diligence Samples meeting related eligibility criteria per our Guide and TOBs and their compliance with certain laws, the violation of which may result in assignee liability, and their compliance with certain laws that restrict points and fees.
 The Third-Party Diligence Providers' limited monthly review of the mortgage loans in the Monthly Diligence Samples was not conducted in connection with the Preliminary Eligibility Criteria, or the criteria to select the Initial Cohort Pool or the Reference Pool; although Reference Obligations may be part of a Monthly Diligence Sample, the review of such Reference Obligations in the aggregate may not be sufficient for making inferences regarding the quality of the Reference Obligations in the Initial Cohort Pool or the Reference Pool.